 HFC’S 5 BRAIN HEALTH HABITS

-Research suggests that 4 in 10 cases of dementia may be preventable by adopting specific habits.
+Research suggests that 45% cases of dementia may be preventable by adopting specific habits.
 Because Alzheimer’s can begin to develop 20-30 years before the onset of symptoms, there is no better time than NOW to start building a more dementia-resistant brain.

 Here at HFC, we’re committed to teaching you how to better care for your brain and reduce your risk of cognitive decline.
 Your brain healthy journey starts HERE!